scottonanski/persistent-mind-model/LANGCHAIN_INTEGRATION.md

-# 🔗 LangChain Integration Guide
+# LangChain Integration Guide

-## Add Persistent Personality to Any LangChain App
+## Add Persistent Personality to any LangChain app

 PMM's LangChain wrapper provides a drop-in replacement for standard memory systems, adding persistent personality traits, commitment tracking, and behavioral evolution to any LangChain application.